nitdgpcollegequora/collegequora_v0.0/README.md

 # college Quora
-## a project by students of NIT Durgapur
+## A project by students of NIT Durgapur

 #### This project is made using :